shatansh-arora/E-Commerce-Sales-Dashboard/README.md

 📊 Power BI Desktop – Used for visualization, report canvas design, and development.

-📂 Power Query (M Language) – Used for data extraction, cleaning, and transformation of the raw sales and order files.

 🧠 DAX (Data Analysis Expressions) – Used to create key calculated measures such as Sum of Profit and Sum of AOV (Average Order Value).

 ⭐ Data Modeling (Star Schema) – Relationships were established among tables (e.g., separating sales facts from customer or product dimensions) to ensure accurate cross-filtering.